jswrenn/site/content/blog/brown-location-surveillance/index.md

 If you have ever connected to an authenticated network, Brown will be able to de-anonymize your connections to Brown Guest — *unless* your device implements [MAC address randomization](https://en.wikipedia.org/wiki/MAC_address#Randomization), which (as the name suggests) randomizes your device's MAC address on a per-network basis.

 ### Localization
 Brown's access points log the MAC addresses of the devices that have connected to them.
-As of 2015, Brown retrained these logs for at least several years — possibly indefinitely.
+As of 2015, Brown retained these logs for at least several years — possibly indefinitely.
 Since there are so many access points on campus, which access point you are connected to can narrow your location down to a particular room. **Combined, these logs paint a *very* accurate picture of your location on campus at any time.**

 You do not need to be *actively* browsing the internet for Brown to know where you are via this mechanism.
 As you walk through campus, your phone likely *automatically* reconnects to the nearest available access point.
 If you are within a literal stone's throw of campus, you should assume that CIS can (roughly) identify your location.